 The immigration officer will ask routine questions such as why you’re in Costa Rica, how long you plan to stay, where you are staying and sometimes they’ll even ask you your occupation.
 These are all routine questions, and politeness goes a long way.
 You don’t need to speak Spanish, but greeting the officer with “buenos dias” or “buenas tardes” is a great start and takes very little effort.

-Law also requires that you have a returning ticket or a forwarding ticket to another destination by the time those 90 days are up.
-As of this writing, I have never been asked to furnish proof, but it’s always a good idea to have a printed copy of your return or forwarding itinerary, or at least know where it’s stored on your smartphone.
+Law also requires that you have a return ticket, or forwarding ticket to another destination by the time your trip is up.
+As of this writing, I have never been asked to furnish proof of my return ticket, but it’s always handy to have either a paper copy of your return airline itinerary or have it ready on your phone.

 Picking Up Your Luggage

 Depending on how long you waited at immigration, your bags have probably already arrived and are waiting for you lined up on the floor.
 This is normal and more often than not, it’s the case.
-I really understand that this is stressful.
-By the time you’ve made your way through immigration, the luggage carousels have been dimmed and you won’t know which one your luggage came in.
+I understand that this is stressful!
+By the time you’ve made your way through immigration, the luggage carousel lights may have been dimmed and you won’t know which one your luggage came in.
 You can ask or check through all of them.
 Look for folks that were on your flight.
 The good news is, the luggage area is small.

 Attendants are all over, offering carts if needed.
 Tell them where your flight originated and they’ll point out the proper carousel.